-The PRIDE (Programs to Increase Diversity Among Individuals Engaged) in Health-Related Research, program is a research career advancing training opportunity funded by the National Heart, Lung, and Blood Institute (NHLBI).
-Seven unique PRIDE Institutes were recently funded across the United States.
+The PRIDE (Programs to Increase Diversity Among Individuals Engaged in Health-Related Research) program is a research career advancing training opportunity funded by the National Heart, Lung, and Blood Institute (NHLBI).
+Nine unique PRIDE Institutes were recently funded across the United States.
 These mentored research programs address the difficulties experienced by junior investigators in establishing independent research programs and climbing the academic ranks.

-The PRIDE program is funded by NHLBI from 2015-2018.
-Three cohorts of mentees were recruited to each institute.
-The next Augusta University-PRIDE Summer Institute will be held from July 11-26, 2016.
+The PRIDE program is funded by NHLBI from 2019-2023.
+Three cohorts of mentees will be recruited to each institute.
+The next PRIDE-FTG Summer Institute will be held virtually from July 11-26, 2022.